🎠Animation Sequencer

 Out Time

 This sets the end time of the keyframe.
-This is tied to the Duration, so changing either one will affect the other.
+This is tied to the Duration, so changing either one affects the other.
+Both fields are provided as a convenience to improve editing workflow.

 Foot IK / Playable IK

-These toggles are only applicable when using the Mechanim Avatar IK system.
-They enable on a per-clip bases whether foot and other playable constraints are applied.
+These toggles are only available when using the Mechanim Avatar IK system.
+They enable on a per-keyframe bases whether foot and other playable IK constraints are applied.

 Last updated